 The Public Media Commons is a 9,000-square-foot space flanked by large-screen video walls—two stories high—on two sides.
 Equipped with the latest technology, the space encourages sharing and creating audio/visual experiences in a dynamic cityscape conducive to collaboration and experimentation.

 The two large-scale video walls—two stories high—will become “windows on the world,” providing cultural and sensory adventures for all ages.
-In addition to the video walls the space will include four interactive touch screens, a performance stage and a window into one of the Nine Network studios.
+In addition to the video walls the space will include four interactive touch screens, a performance stage and a window into one of the Nine PBS studios.

 The scale of the walls, the vivid quality of the imagery and sound, the surrounding urban architecture, and even a landscaped knoll for quiet contemplation provides an environment like no other — an urban environment that becomes a playground for the mind and the senses.

-Bordered by the Nine Network, St. Louis Public Radio, and the Sheldon Concert Hall in the heart of the Grand Center Arts District, the Public Media Commons is in close proximity to the Pulitzer Arts Foundation, the Contemporary Art Museum St. Louis, the Kranzberg Arts Center, the St. Louis Symphony, and numerous other arts venues.
+Bordered by Nine PBS, St. Louis Public Radio, and the Sheldon Concert Hall in the heart of the Grand Center Arts District, the Public Media Commons is in close proximity to the Pulitzer Arts Foundation, the Contemporary Art Museum St. Louis, the Kranzberg Arts Center, the St. Louis Symphony, and numerous other arts venues.